 - Cut overhead early and hard.
 Pride and hubris kept us from cutting our overhead in a timely manner.

-- Knowing your numbers, what it costs to run each aspect of your business and having timely information, is critical to success.
+- Knowing your numbers—what it costs to run each aspect of your business—and having timely information are critical to success.

 - Focus on the costs of doing business and not just the revenue potential.